-Hilary Geddes is a guitarist, improviser and composer based in Warrang/Sydney on Gadigal Land.
+Hilary Geddes is a guitarist, improviser and composer based in Eora/Sydney on Gadigal Land.
+She is the 2021 Freedman Jazz Fellow.
 She is a 2021 ABC Jazz Scholarship and the 2019 recipient of the Jann Rutherford Memorial Award, which aims to assist the professional development of a young woman jazz instrumentalist who demonstrates excellence in performance, improvisation and composition.
 These awards facilitated Hilary to record and release her debut jazz album, Parkside (ABC Jazz) with her band, Hilary Geddes Quartet.

 Hilary works as an in-demand guitarist in the Australian jazz and improvised music scenes, performing alongside jazz luminaries such as Mike Nock, Lakecia Benjamin (USA) and Barney McAll.
 She holds the guitar chair in the large ensemble Pharos, is a member of Ellen Kirkwood's Underwards and has performed at Sydney Festival and VIVID this year.

 As a sound composer, Hilary was awarded the Tura Adapts: 2020 No Borders Commission for the multi-media work Upstream, Down River.
 Hilary was also a recipient of the Woollahra Municipal Council’s 2018/2019 Community and Cultural Grants Program, through which she was able to launch her soundmapping project SCAPES with a series of pop-up improvisations throughout the Woollahra precinct in March.
 These performances were recorded and will be released in the coming months.